DennyMaverick/Web-templates/README.md

   ***

   This portfolio has theme's switcher.
-Colors change smoothly, for this I used the object there I put all selectors and when the theme is checked I adding to all these selectors the class with modificator --light or --dark:
+Colors change smoothly, for this I used the object there I put all selectors and when the theme is checked I adding to all these selectors the class with a modificator --light or --dark:
 </p>